protoncr/tourmaline/docs/index.md

 Next it will ask for a username.
 This must be unique, can only contain alphanumeric characters and underscores, and must be at least 5 characters long (3 and 4 character usernames are reserved for Telegram internal use).

-Once you've entered a valid username it will send you a message containing some instructions and an API token. {++KEEP THIS SECRET!++} Anyone with access to this token will be able to control your bot, so don't share it.
+Once you've entered a valid username it will send you a message containing some instructions and an API token that looks something like this `123456789:ABCdefGhIJKlmNoPQRsTUVwxyZ`. {++KEEP THIS SECRET!++} Anyone with access to this token will be able to control your bot, so don't share it.

 Now if you send the `/mybots` command you should see your bot listed.
 Click it to enter the configuration menu for your bot.
 You can explore the options here if you wish, but we'll be moving on now.